awslabs/scale-out-computing-on-aws/docs/workshops/Synopsys-Verification/modules/04-submit-batch.md

-# Lab 4: Submit Batch Jobs
+# Lab 4: Submit VCS Batch Jobs

 This module provides instructions for running an example batch workload in the SOCA computing environment.
 The example workload is a CPU- and IO-intensive logic simulation that is found in integrated cicuit design workflows.